-Ex-envoy denied Trump linked Ukraine meeting to push for investigations, transcripts show
+Envoy testimony reflects mixed picture on ‘quid pro quo,’ concerns over Giuliani role

 “The answer to the question is no, if you want a yes-or-no answer.
 But the reason the answer is no is we did have difficulty scheduling a meeting, but there was no linkage like that,” he said.

 Recently revealed text messages showed Volker appearing to link the investigations to a D.C. visit by Zelensky.
 The deposition transcript seems to reflect Volker asserting the contrary.
+Sondland, too, testifying about a conversation he had with White House Acting Chief of Staff Mick Mulvaney, said he didn't tell him the investigations were needed in order for there to be a White House visit.

+"That was never linked," he said.
+"That was only specifically brought into the press statement for a brief period of time through Mr. Giuliani when we were negotiating a press statement."

+At another point in the transcript, though, Sondland said he eventually thought "there might be a link between the White House visit and aid to the Ukraine that was being held up."

-House Democrats have established an impeachment inquiry to investigate the circumstances surrounding President Trump’s July 25 call with Zelensky, in which he urged him to “look into” allegations surrounding the 2016 election and the Biden family’s activities in the country.
+House Democrats established the impeachment inquiry to investigate the circumstances surrounding President Trump’s July 25 call with Zelensky, in which he urged him to “look into” allegations surrounding the 2016 election and the Biden family’s activities in the country.
 Democrats have alleged that a quid pro quo took place, with Trump leveraging military aid until the Ukrainians investigated the claims.
-Trump and Zelensky have claimed that no pressure was placed on them.
+Trump and Zelensky have claimed that no pressure was placed on them, but statements from certain officials have challenged that narrative.

+While the White House released the transcript of the call, and a House committee released the original complaint by the whistleblower that sparked the process, much of the inquiry is now focusing on what officials understood to be the president’s intent at the time.
+While military aid was initially locked, it was eventually unblocked by Congress.

-However, acting U.S. Ambassador to Ukraine Bill Taylor recently testified that the White House was willing to hold up both military aid and a prospective White House meeting to extract a public announcement from the country that probes were underway.
+Acting U.S. Ambassador to Ukraine Bill Taylor recently testified that he understood the White House was willing to hold up both military aid and a prospective White House meeting to extract a public announcement from the country that probes were underway.

 US ENVOY SONDLAND WORKED WITH GIULIANI ON UKRAINE CORRUPTION STATEMENT, VOLKER TESTIFIED: SOURCES